redrook/rookshot/one.md

 [Addison] Wait, what happened?
 I just got a kill.

 [Dakota] Yeh.
 It was a game of last man standing.
-Apparently her teammate left, so we won when she died.
+Did you kill her?

+[Addison] Yeh.

+[Dakota] Then I guess her team mate left earlier.

 Mark is still shooting everywhere.